 - 1. Alcohol Violations: - a.
 Referral to an alcohol assessment, an alcohol education program and/or mandatory counseling/treatment; - b.
 Community service hours; - c.
 Warning up to Disciplinary Suspension for up to one year- repeated offenses may lead to punitive actions (i.e. Expulsion.) - d.
 If the student is a resident, University Housing Probation up to University Housing Suspension and; - e.
-If the student is under the age of 21, parental notification at the discretion of the Hearing Officer: - f.
-Fine or Restitution (mandatory for property damage); - g.
-Loss of parking privileges for offences related to driving under the influence. - h.
-Educational service hours and/or an administrative assessment; - 2.
-Drug Violations: - a.
-Referred to a substance abuse assessment and/or mandatory counseling/treatment; - b.
+If the student is under the age of 21, parental notification at the discretion of the Hearing Officer; - f.
+Fine or Restitution (mandatory for property damage); - q.
+Loss of parking privileges for offenses related to driving under the influence. - h.
+Educational service hours and/or an administrative assessment;

+- 2. Drug Violations: - Referred to a substance abuse assessment and/or mandatory counseling/treatment; - b.
 Community service hours - c.
 Educational program or course; - d.
 Educational service hours and/or an administrative assessment; - e.
 Warning up to Disciplinary Suspension for up to one year- repeated offenses may lead to punitive actions (i.e. Expulsion.); - f.
 If the student is a resident, University Housing Probation for one semester or more, and; - g.
 If the student is under the age of 21, parental notification at the discretion of the Hearing Officer. - h.
 Fine/administrative assessment.
-Fines double per additional violation. - 2.1.
+Fines double per additional violation. - 3.
 Incidents involving sales or furnishing of illegal drugs: - a.
-University Disciplinary Dismissal for two years up to Expulsion;
+University Disciplinary Dismissal for two years up to Expulsion; - b.

-- b.
 Substance abuse counseling/treatment completion prior to return; - c.
 Educational service hours and/or an administrative assessment upon return; - d.
 Disciplinary Probation upon return; - e.
-If the student is a resident, University Housing Expulsion with no eligibility to reapply. - 3.
+If the student is a resident, University Housing Expulsion with no eligibility to reapply. - 4.
 Incidents involving Violence to Persons: - a.
 Mandatory counseling assessment - b.
 Community service hours; - c.
 No Contact Order - d.
 Educational program or course; - e.
 Disciplinary Probation for one year up to Expulsion, and; - f.
-If the student is a resident, University Housing Probation up to University Housing Expulsion. - 4.
-Incidents involving disruption and or Disorderly Conduct: - .
-Educational service hours - a.
-Disciplinary Probation up to Disciplinary Suspension, and; - b.
-If the student is a resident, University Housing Probation up to University Housing Suspension. - c.
-Written Assignment; i.e. reflection paper, etc. - d.
-Counseling Referral - 5.
-Incidents involving damage or abuse to property: - Restitution; - a.
-Disciplinary Probation for one year up to Suspension for one year or more, and; - b.
-If the student is a resident, University Housing Probation for one year up to University Housing Expulsion. - c.
-Educational service hours and/or an administrative assessment. - 6.
-Incidents involving a violation of the sexual misconduct policy (excluding sexual assault) - .
-Disciplinary Probation for one year up to suspension; - a.
-Mandatory counseling assessment - b.
-If the student is a resident, University Housing Probation for one year up to University Housing Suspension or Expulsion. - 7.
-Incidents involving sexual assault - .
-Suspension for one year up to Expulsion.
+If the student is a resident, University Housing Probation up to University Housing Expulsion. - 5.
+Incidents involving disruption and or Disorderly Conduct: - a.
+Educational service hours - b.
+Disciplinary Probation up to Disciplinary Suspension, and; - c.
+If the student is a resident, University Housing Probation up to University Housing Suspension. - d.
+Written Assignment; i.e. reflection paper, etc. - e.
+Counseling Referral - 6.
+Incidents involving damage or abuse to property: - a.
+Restitution; - b.
+Disciplinary Probation for one year up to Suspension for one year or more, and; - c.
+If the student is a resident, University Housing Probation for one year up to University Housing Expulsion. - d.
+Educational service hours and/or an administrative assessment. - 7.
+Incidents involving a violation of the sexual misconduct policy (excluding sexual assault) - a.
+Disciplinary Probation for one year up to suspension;